 Support the author in your life.

-- Share their book and posts about their book on social media.
+- Share their book and any information about their book with people in your life and on social media.

 - Buy their book.